LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Taking the list of open tickets, we need to be able to glean important information out of them, some of them in the form of custom fields.

-Custom fields are created by users and not found in JIRA by default.
-For our specific use case, we created a few fields such as customer name, target name and rename date.
-From the code example above, you can see that within the JIRA API, you can not specify just the name of the field, you’ll need to add a customfield_id
+Users create custom fields, which are not by default available in JIRA.
+For our specific use case, we created a few fields, such as customer name, target name, and rename date.
+From the code example above, you can see that within the JIRA API, you can not specify just the field’s name; you’ll need to add a customfield_id

-Pro tip…if you don’t want to look at a page of ugly json, you can also go into the advanced JIRA search bar and type in the name of the field.
+If you don’t want to look at a page of ugly JSON, you can also use the advanced JIRA search bar and type in the field’s name.

 Usually, when we build apps on Lambda, we have components like Lambda functions and event sources.
-An event source is a service in AWS that publishes events that would be processed by code from within a Lambda function.
+An event source is an AWS service that publishes events for processing by code within a Lambda function.
 In this case, performing a rename upon JIRA ticket creation could have been handled with a post function and an API Gateway.
 However, customers have their own maintenance windows and preferred times for an account rename to happen.
-Sometimes a customer may want their account rename to be done Saturday at 4am… during my personal maintenance (sleep) window.
-We decided, as a workaround, to use a cloudwatch event as a lambda scheduler.
+Sometimes, customers may want their account renamed on Saturday at 4 a.m. during my personal maintenance (sleep) window.
+As a workaround, we decided to use a CloudWatch event as a lambda scheduler.

 today = datetime.datetime.today() - datetime.timedelta(hours=7)